mertkarababa7/ApartmentManagementSystemWebsite/README.md

 Update Delete and Search costumers.

 Check payments from Tenants.php page with table and  Delete payments also available.

 --------------------------------------------------------------------------------
-###Costumer Side
+### Costumer Side
 Login with costumer name and password which registered from admin side.

 Check Our costumer informations, our name, our surname, our door number , etc.

-Pay our current rent.
+Pay our current rent that information taken from our door number.

 -------------------------------------------------------------------------------